What Is Thai Shrimp Green Curry?

 Why are my shrimp rubbery in Thai shrimp green curry?

 They cooked too long.
-Two minutes in gently simmering curry is the maximum — and they continue to cook after the heat goes off.
+Three to four minutes in gently simmering curry is the maximum, and they continue to cook after the heat goes off.
 Pull the pot off the flame the moment the shrimp are just pink through.
 They will finish in the residual heat of the broth.
-If you are uncertain, cut one open and check — it should be just opaque at the center.
 Rubbery shrimp cannot be corrected.
 The only solution is to not overcook them in the first place.

 Why is my Thai green curry not green?

 The curry paste was not enough, or the paste was old and had lost its color.
-Fresh green curry paste — homemade or recently opened store-bought — produces a vivid green broth.
-A paste that has been open for a long time will have darkened and will produce a browner result.
-Use enough paste — two to three tablespoons per two cans of coconut milk — and make sure it is fresh.
-Adding extra Thai basil at the end also helps maintain the green color of the finished dish.
+Fresh green curry paste produces a vivid green broth.
+A paste that has been open for a long time will have darkened and produce a browner result.
+Use enough paste, two tablespoons per can of coconut milk, and make sure it is fresh.
+Adding extra Thai basil at the end also helps maintain the green color.

 Can I use chicken instead of shrimp in this green curry?

-Yes — chicken thigh, cut into bite-sized pieces, is the most common protein in Thai green curry.
-It goes into the curry after the coconut milk is added and simmers for fifteen to twenty minutes until cooked through.
-The timing is completely different from shrimp — chicken needs time, shrimp does not.
-If substituting chicken for shrimp, add it early and give it the time it needs.
+Yes.
+Chicken thigh, cut into bite-sized pieces, is the most common protein in Thai green curry.
+Add it after the coconut milk is added and simmer for five to seven minutes until cooked through.
+The timing is different from shrimp but the method is the same.

 How spicy is Thai shrimp green curry?

-Green curry is generally considered the spiciest of the three main Thai curries — the fresh green chilies in the paste are hotter than the dried red chilies in red curry.
+Green curry is generally considered the spiciest of the three main Thai curries.
 The heat level depends on the brand and amount of paste used.
-Start with two tablespoons and taste after frying — add more paste for more heat, more coconut milk for less.
+Start with two tablespoons and taste after sautéing.
+Add more paste for more heat, more coconut milk for less.
 The coconut milk moderates the sharpness significantly.
-A curry made with two tablespoons of paste in two cans of coconut milk will be present but not overwhelming for most palates.

 What vegetables go in Thai shrimp green curry?